PedroMTQ/UniFuncNet/Workflows/UniFuncNet_Neo4j_Connector/readme.md

 2. Download your specific OS version and follow the instructions
 3. Go to your Neo4j folder and run  `./bin/neo4j console`.
 Now your Neo4j database should be running in the background.
 4. Install the Neo4j driver in your environment with `conda install -c conda-forge neo4j-python-driver`
-5. Go to http://localhost:7474/browser/ and set up your database (basically, set a username and password)
+5. Go to http://localhost:7474/browser/ and set up your database (basically, set a username and password).
+The initial username and password are `neo4j`

 ## Executing workflow